 For real-time operation, current 5G New Radio (NR) systems rely on inter-frequency \emph{measurement gaps} to discover carriers for CA, execute inter-band handovers, and perform beam management.
 During each gap, user equipment (UE) suspends reception on the serving link to probe another frequency (e.g., every 20/40/80\,ms with a multi-slot gap)~\cite{3gpp38331,3gpp38133}.
 While this mechanism is workable in existing systems, it reduces throughput, increases latency and power consumption, and scales poorly as 6G extends to full spectrum with finer beam codebooks.
 The cumulative cost of frequent multi-band probing renders gap-based coordination unsustainable.

-These offline and operational challenges share a common origin in the evolving 6G spectrum landscape.
-In future deployments, the FR3 spectrum is expected to be co-located with existing FR1 macro sites, enabling infrastructure reuse and maintaining consistent spatial correlation~\cite{5GAmericas2024PurposeBackground,Ericsson2025ReuseGrid}.
-This co-location implies that low-frequency telemetry (e.g., 3.5\,GHz), which is abundant and stable, can serve as a spatial proxy for higher-frequency environments.
-However, such low-frequency data may not always be complete in real operations, as user reports can be sparse, delayed, or unevenly distributed across regions.
-In addition, sparse high-band samples may be available rather than completely absent.
-These observations motivate a data-driven approach that utilizes rich but occasionally incomplete low-band data, together with sparse high-band samples, to predict multi-directional signal strength (SS) maps and enable scalable full-band cognition with reduced reliance on both computationally intensive RT and measurement campaigns.
+{ These offline and operational challenges share a common origin in the evolving 6G spectrum landscape.
+In future deployments, the FR3 spectrum is expected to be co-located with existing FR1 macro sites, enabling infrastructure reuse and preserving large scale spatial correlation across frequency bands~\cite{5GAmericas2024PurposeBackground,Ericsson2025ReuseGrid}.
+This co-location implies that abundant and stable low frequency telemetry, such as 3.5\,GHz, can serve as a spatial proxy for higher frequency environments.} However, in practical operation, such low frequency data may be incomplete, as user reports can be sparse, delayed, or unevenly distributed across regions.
+Moreover, sparse high band samples may be available rather than entirely absent.
+These observations motivate a data driven approach that exploits rich but occasionally incomplete low band data together with sparse high band samples to predict multi directional signal strength (SS) maps, thereby enabling scalable full band cognition while reducing reliance on computationally intensive RT and extensive measurement campaigns.

-Building on this intuition, we propose \textbf{CommUNext}, a deep learning-based framework for \emph{cross-band} and \emph{multi-directional} signal prediction.
+Building on this intuition, we propose CommUNext, a deep learning-based framework for \emph{cross-band} and \emph{multi-directional} signal prediction.
 The framework comprises two complementary architectures tailored to different data availability regimes.
-When a complete 3.5\,GHz SS coverage map is available, \textbf{Full CommUNext} leverages it as a strong reference to predict high-band SS maps, addressing the limitations of RT-based offline modeling.
-When the low-frequency data are partially observed, such as when cloud-aggregated measurements are sparse or regionally missing, \textbf{Partial CommUNext} reconstructs the missing low-frequency map and transfers latent cross-band knowledge to enhance high-band prediction, thereby mitigating the impact of measurement gaps in live operation.
+When a complete 3.5\,GHz SS coverage map is available, Full CommUNext leverages it as a strong reference to predict high-band SS maps, addressing the limitations of RT-based offline modeling.
+When the low-frequency data are partially observed, such as when cloud-aggregated measurements are sparse or regionally missing, Partial CommUNext reconstructs the missing low-frequency map and transfers latent cross-band knowledge to enhance high-band prediction, thereby mitigating the impact of measurement gaps in live operation.
 In both cases, the framework integrates crowd-aided context by aggregating geo-aligned user reports that may include partial (opportunistic) measurements at the target band within the relevant time period, capturing dynamic blockage and environmental variations.\footnote{The operational mechanisms of the crowd-aided setting are detailed in Appendix~\ref{sec:appendix_a}.}